 According to the American Chiropractic Association, good sitting posture includes:

-- Keep your feet on the floor (or on a footrest, if they don’t reach the floor)
+- Keeping your feet on the floor or on a footrest, if they don’t reach the floor

-- Keep a small gap between the back of your knees and the front of your seat
+- Keeping a small gap between the back of your knees and the front of your seat

-- Your knees should be at or below the level of your hips
+- Your knees are at or below the level of your hips

-- Adjust the backrest of your chair to support your low- and mid-back
+- Adjusting the backrest of your chair to support your low- and mid-back

 If your office chair is helping, it’s hurting, and it’s probably time for a new chair.

-If you feel like you’re spending all day in your office chair, it because you are.
+If you feel like you’re spending all day in your office chair, it’s likely because you are.
 Don’t risk your health and wellbeing in a poorly designed or worn out chair.
-Using the tips in this article you have everything you need to pick out the best office chair for you.
+Follow the tips above and find the best office chair for you and your employees.